Wordtravels

 Palau de l'Almudaina

-Situated in the hills, towards the north-east of Mallorca, Pollensa is a peaceful old town that has been largely unaffected…
+Situated in the hills towards the northeast of Mallorca, Pollensa is a peaceful old town that has been largely unaffected by tourism.
+It was established a few miles inland to protect against sudden…

 Santuari de Lluc

-About 20 miles (32km) beyond Soller, after a precipitous drive through the Serra de Tramuntana in the north of the island,…
+About 20 miles (32km) beyond Soller, after a drive through the Serra de Tramuntana in the north of the island, is the remote mountain village of Lluc, in a valley that has been an important…

 Soller

-Soller, set in a lush valley of orange groves between the mountains and the sea, half way along the north-west coast…
+Soller is set in a lush valley of orange groves between the mountains and the sea halfway along the northwest coast of Mallorca.
+It's a popular daytrip destination because it can be reached…

 Valldemossa